-Other types of medicine include the following:
+Other types of medicine:

 The active part of the medicine is released under pressure directly into the lungs.
 Young children may need to use a ‘spacer’ device to take the medicine properly.
-Inhalers can be difficult to use at first so your pharmacist will show you how to give them.
+Inhalers can be difficult to use at first so your pharmacist will show you how to use them.

 Implants or patches